naytunchen/XChanger/README.md

 NOTE:
-This is an app I'm working with my other senior software engineer friends for Asia market.
+This is a project that I'm working with my two other senior software engineer friends for Asia market.
+I am in charge of developing an android version of this project and they are in charge of web application and Web API.
 Unfortunately, I am only allowed to showcase the APK but not the source code on Github.

 This application is still under development therefore it may have some bugs in it.